Open-Models-Startup/docs-vite/docs/guides/user-guide/importing-projects.md

 Whenever you push commits to GitHub, the corresponding OpenModels project automatically updates with the latest changes ensuring that the code in your GitHub repository remains the source of truth.

 :::info Note
 While you can import from GitHub any projects with a `package.json`, the unsupported technologies will not run.
-This includes backend languages not supported by Node.js (like PHP, Python, or Java), databases like MySQL and PostgreSQL that require a binary server process, and some specific npm packages which are not fully compatible with WebContainers yet.
+This includes backend languages not supported by Node.js (like PHP, Python, or Java), databases like MySQL and PostgreSQL that require a binary server process, and some specific npm packages which are not fully compatible with iHub yet.
 :::

 ### Defining a launch command